randolf.ca

 Return the contents of the ring buffer as an ASCIIZ string. | |

-char * | data () noexcept |
+char * | data (bool defragment_flag=true) noexcept |

 Returns a pointer to the underlying ring buffer's array.
-The beginning of the array is not the same as where the data actually begins (and ends) within the buffer. | |
+If the "defragment" flag is cleared then the beginning of the array may not be the same as where the data actually begins (and ends) within the buffer (see the warning hereunder). | |

 rring_bam * | data_bam (rring_bam *bam=nullptr) noexcept |